ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 (draw 1 red car)
 ```

-It work and we can see here that `thing` is a "function as values", where draw is an "higher order function": a function in charge the execute another.
+It works and we can see here that `thing` is a "function as value", where `draw` is an "higher order function": a function in charge of executing another.

 The next challenge is to do something with this `n` parameter.
 I need a "for loop", but guess what, it's not [idiomatic](Programming idiom) Racket!

-Indeed, Racket is not a big set of reserved imperative keyword like other languages are.
-In contrary, it's a very few set of powerful identifiers (`define`, `let`...) sufficient to create our own language (And indeed, some forms of "for" or "while" exists in Racket langs/libraries/modules) as defined functions.
+Indeed, Racket is not a big set of reserved imperative keywords like other languages are.
+On the contrary, it's a very small set of powerful identifiers (`define`, `let`...), just enough to create our own language (And indeed, some forms of "for" or "while" exist in Racket langs/libraries/modules as defined functions).

-Basic iteration will be build on top of recursion.
-In JavaScript, a recursion looks like:
+Basic iteration will be built on top of recursion.
+In JavaScript, recursion looks like this:

 ```javascript
 const recursiveFunction = (n) => {